-Snacks are another way to help the miles fly by, although it can be a challenge to keep their bellies full of nutritious snacks and the van crumb free.
-Nothing is worse that a carpet full of mashed goldfish and cheerios.
+Snacks are another way to help the miles fly by, although it can be challenging to keep their bellies full of nutritious snacks and the van crumb-free.
+Nothing is worse than a carpet full of mashed goldfish and cheerios.
 I fill empty Easter eggs with handfuls of healthy treats, such as pretzels, veggie straws, raisins, dried fruit, and nuts.
-This helps snack time to last longer, and they get are ecstatic to see what is inside of their mystery eggs.
+This helps snack time last longer, and they are ecstatic to see what is inside their mystery eggs.

 Pinterest also has gobs of great ideas that you can make and take with you.
 With a little planning, and a few surprises along the way, you will be there before you know it and ready to start your vacation!

 What are some of your ideas to survive a car trip with kids?